LEARN MORE ABOUT BLUE SAPPHIRE

 - Australia : Sapphires from Australia tend to be darker in color, although some rare and fine examples come from the country.
 They have also found parti-colored stones, which are usually yellow and green or yellow and blue.

 - Myanmar : The country formerly known as Burma produces some of the highest-quality gemstones, especially sapphires.
 Violet blue in color, highly saturated and with medium to medium dark tones.

 - Thailand : The home of colored stones, Thailand produces blue sapphires in abundance.
 They tend to have fine hue and saturation, although some are strongly dichroic, with dirty green in a certain direction.
 This means the stone needs to be cut properly for it to not shine through.

-- Montana : The US state produces all colors of sapphires.
+- Montana : The US state produces all colors of Montana sapphire.
 They are known as ‘steely’ because they have greyish saturation.
-Sapphires from Yogo Gulch are an exception, as the have some of the world’s finest colors, although are rarely larger than one carat.
+Sapphires from Yogo Gulch are an exception, as they have some of the world’s finest colors, although are rarely larger than one carat.